goncalomb/scale2pos/README.md

 - Yellow LED, resistor (1k);
 - Generic push buttons, wires, etc.;

 > You may have noticed in the images that I've connected the 3V buzzer to 5V!
 Oops, that was not intentional.
-5V is the operating voltage limit (according to the datasheet).
-I should have used a 5V buzzer, but I didn't want to redo the wiring.
-If it fails (I don't think it will), I'll fix it. &mdash;goncalomb
+According to the datasheet, 5V is the operating voltage limit for this buzzer.
+If it fails (I don't think it will), I'll change it to a 5V buzzer. &mdash;goncalomb

 ## Software (MicroPython)